 Right.

-I'm a 40 year old female.
+I'm a 40-year-old female.

 This is identity theft.

-It's America's fastest growing crime.
+It's America's fastest-growing crime.

-But it's it's something you'd rather get notified before it all goes down because cleaning it up is a nightmare.
+But it's something you'd rather get notified before it all goes down because cleaning it up is a nightmare.

-Uh hang in there, Chrissy.
+Hang in there, Chrissy.

 And you know what?